+In the science of complex adaptive systems, it’s not the objects themselves, but the inter-relationships and interactions between them that make a difference.
+Examples of complex adaptive systems include the human body, the earth’s natural environment, and organisations.
 Our body is something we take for granted every day.
 Outside of our general awareness, something like eleven interdependent systems work together to keep us healthy and alive.
-For example, our muscles need oxygen, which is provided by our lungs and circulatory systems, which need the muscle system to work.
-As well as oxygen, our body is dependent on food and water for energy as well as replenishing cells.
-Almost all of this food and water comes from the earth around us, which we are also part of.
+For example, our muscles need oxygen, which is provided by our lungs and circulatory systems, which are dependent on the muscle system to work.
+As well as oxygen, our body needs food and water for energy as well as replenishing cells.
+Almost all this food and water comes from the natural world around us, which we are also part of.

 So, what has relating got to do with mindfulness?
 With consistent daily practice, mindfulness changes the relationship we have with our experience.
 It transforms the way we perceive our bodies, emotions, thoughts, and what we experience through our senses.
 It also changes how we relate to ourselves and other people.
 These changes come from awareness and insight as well as how we respond to our present-moment experience.
 People who practice mindfulness tend to be less reactive and experience greater emotional stability and mental clarity.
 They also bring a greater appreciation of others and the world around them and are more open, patient, kind, and understanding.

 Rather than being fully absorbed and identified with our thoughts, we can see them as mental content with energy and purpose that comes and goes.
 So, although many thoughts may be about our experience, we know that our thoughts are not who we are.
 Similarly, rather than being fully absorbed and taken over by emotions that come and go, we can feel that something needs attention, acknowledge the emotion, and use the energy and impetus to act.
 Like thoughts, although emotions relate to our experiences, we know that we are not our emotions.